pixelminds/pinebook_dwm/01_process.md

 # A keyboard-centric workflow with PineBook Pro

+This is the first part of [a bigger story](README.md) about building a keyboard-centric workflow for writers to edit and publish their work.
 This adventure started with a very simple idea: the need of a silent, fanless, minimalist laptop.
 Living with others comes with this kind of requirements.
 Otherwise I would probably be writing this on a bulky workstation with a clicky, noisy mechanical keyboard.

 ## Which laptop: unexpectedly cheap